Margaret Sarah Carpenter: Career

 In 1812, one of Carpenter's copies of the head of a boy was awarded a medal by the Society of Arts, who awarded her another medal in 1813, and a gold medal in 1814.
 She went to London in 1814, and soon established her reputation as a fashionable portrait painter.
 She exhibited a portrait of Lord Folkestone at the Royal Academy in 1814, and a picture entitled 'The Fortune Teller' at the British Institution.
 She exhibited regularly at the Royal Academy between 1818 and 1866.
 Her painting The Lacemaker was on display at the 1857 Manchester Art Treasures exhibition.
 She also exhibited at the British Institution and at the Suffolk Street Gallery.

 Of Carpenter's Head of a Polish Jew, exhibited at the British Institution in 1823, a reviewer wrote: "It very rarely happens that a specimen of art like this is produced from the hand of a lady: Here are colour, light, strength and effect, and anatomical drawing".
 The painting was bought for 45 guineas by the Marquess of Stafford, an influential art patrons, who had previously bought her medal-winning painting of 1813.
 In December 2013 the picture resurfaced at auction (with some fire damage) and was purchased by a family relative for restoration.

 Among Carpenter's exhibited portraits were those of Sir H. Bunbury (1822), Lady Denbigh (1831), and Lady King (better known as Ada Lovelace) (1835).
-Her last work was a portrait of Dr. Whewell.
+Her last work was a portrait of William Whewell.
 Three of her works are in the National Portrait Gallery collection in London, including portraits of her husband, Bonington and the sculptor John Gibson.
 There are also several 'leaving portraits' by her in the collection at Eton College.
 Her portrait of 'The 2nd Lord de Tabley in Academic Robes' hangs in the dining room at Tabley House.
 There is also one of her portraits at Frewen College, of Helen Louisa Frewen and her son Edward.
 Her "Portrait of a Lady" hangs in the Neill-Cochran House Museum in Austin, Texas.

 Her portraits follow in the tradition of Lawrence, but Wood found them to be more fanciful and feminine character, particularly in her portraits of children.